scout249/docker-selenium-loop/README.md

-# docker-seleniumloop
+# docker-selenium-loop

-`Seleniumloop` loop through the directory and process webcrawler task.
+`docker-selenium-loop` loop through the directory and process webcrawler task.